vedavyaskv/Music-Track-Recommendation-System/README.md

 This is a content-based music recommendation system built with Streamlit and scikit-learn using the Spotify Features dataset.

 Features:
-- Login & Sign Up authentication (CSV-based)
-- Personalized track recommendations using Nearest Neighbors
+Personalized track recommendations using K-Nearest Neighbors and cosine similarity Mood-based filtering for tailored suggestions
-- View audio feature metrics of the selected track
+View audio feature metrics of the selected track
-- Audio preview and album cover display (if available)
+Audio preview (if available)
-- Feedback option for recommendations
+Favourites management with real-time add/remove updates

 Tech Stack:
-- Python
+Python
-- Streamlit
+Streamlit
-- Pandas
+Pandas
-- scikit-learn (Nearest Neighbors, StandardScaler)
+scikit-learn (Nearest Neighbors, StandardScaler)